 The Gusen concentration camp was established in December 1939.
 By the time it was liberated in May 1945, 71,000 prisoners from nearly 30 nations had been imprisoned there.
 Over half did not survive imprisonment in the camp.

-On 8 March 2022, Federal Minister of the Interior Gerhard Karner and Director of the Mauthausen Memorial Barbara Glück announced the official start of plans to develop the existing Gusen Memorial.
-This follows the conclusion of the purchase by the Republic of Austria of further substantial plots of land on the site of the former Gusen concentration camp.
+On 8 March 2022, Federal Minister of the Interior Gerhard Karner and Barbara Glück, Director of the Mauthausen Memorial, officially announced the start of the expansion and redesign of the existing Gusen Memorial.
+The Republic of Austria had previously concluded the purchase of additional substantial plots of land on the site of the former Gusen concentration camp.

-Significant structural remains of the Gusen concentration camp, including the roll call area, the rock crusher and two SS administration buildings, are located on these newly-acquired plots of land.
+These newly-acquired plots of land are the sites of significant structural remains of the Gusen concentration camp, including the roll call area, the stone crusher and two SS administration buildings.

 Layout of KZ Gusen 1945 (orange) and of Langenstein today.
 Green areas mark the recently purchased plots of land.